Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Damage: 4d8
 - Accuracy: +1
 - Speed: 10
-- Special: You can parry unarmed attacks with a Tonfa, and blocks with Tonfa against other weapons reduces their damage by 50% (rather than the normal 25%).
+- Special: +1 to Parry, and you can parry unarmed attacks with a Tonfa.
+You may block weapon attacks and reduce their damage by 50% (rather than the normal 25%), though after doing so three times, the Tonfa breaks.

 ###### Umbrella (Blunt)
 Yes, umbrellas.
 Ones used in combat are reinforced with metal or hard wood, making them semi-decent bludgeoning weapons, and most have a sharp, pointed tip added at the end.